LinuxUser255/linkedin-application-bot/README.md

 - Optional follow or not follow company upon successful application.
 - Much more!

+# TO DO - Needs the following - Nice to have

+- Conduct all searches and applications within one browser session.
+- This as oppossed to launching a new browser/login session with each iteration.
+- A possible solution: retrieving and using session cookies from the browser.
+- Find a way to store the session cookies in this script.

 ## Tests 🔦

 There is a specific test folder for you to test the dependencies, the bot and if everything is set up correctly.
 To do that I recommend,